|Board of Long-Term Care Administrators|

 The Board offers electronic license verifications using the DHP License Lookup feature.
 License Lookup is updated in real time and available 24/7 to anyone seeking public licensure information on healthcare practitioners in Virginia.
 Please click here for instructions and fees on requesting a paper version to be sent to another jurisdiction on your behalf.

-News from NAB (National Association of Long-Term Care Administrator Boards)
+Information from NAB (National Association of Long-Term Care Administrator Boards)

 NAB CE Registry